Ecuadorian Military Junta of 1963

 The Military Junta of 1963 deposed President Carlos Julio Arosemena Monroy because of his support for politics of Cuba's Fidel Castro, which brought him into conflict with the National Congress and the Armed Forces, while the ensuing junta was characterized as being against the Cuban Revolution in international questions.
-The junta, composed by (originally) four members of the Armed Forces, was praised because of great reforms that it implemented, but also it was criticized because of authoritarianism and great repression that it enforced.
+The junta, composed by (originally) four members of the Armed Forces, was praised because of great reforms that it implemented, but was also criticized for the authoritarianism and great repression that it enforced.

+Government of Ecuador

+The government during this period in Ecuadorian history was military in nature, as it was (originally) composed of four members of the Ecuadorian Armed Forces: